stefan-jaeger/gradle-cruft-plugin/README.md

 # Gradle Plugin for Cruft

 This Plugin integrated basic [Cruft](https://github.com/cruft/cruft) tasks as part of your build.
-This Plugin **does not install python pip or cruft itself**.
+This Plugin **does not install python pip itself**.
 A valid setup is mandatory for this Plugin to work.

 See how to [install](https://github.com/cruft/cruft#installation) cruft.